 The ferry boat shifted away from shore soon after I started wandering around and there we were, at sea!

 There were 2 other men already in the cabin.
-Typical bunk beds and very cramped I thought, saying hi to one of the men he responded and we introduced ourselves.
+Typical bunk beds and also very cramped I thought.
+I said Hi to one of the men he responded and we introduced ourselves.

-Guess what, you are not allowed in car deck after ship has moved off, so stuck with just my holdall and that’s all.
+Guess what, you are not allowed in car deck after the ship has moved off, so stuck with just my holdall and that’s all.

-I was sweating a lot, so I sat in the middle class bar and had a couple more beers
+I was sweating a lot, so I sat in the middle-class bar and had a couple more beers.

 I started to have doubts again but what could I do now on a ship going to Patras in Greece.

 Hoping I could haul my body up into it and yes I did.
 Luckily the man below me was away and I could stand on his bunk to haul myself up.

 Then another bloke returned, stripped and climbed in the bottom bunk.
-I was now stuck having to wake him if I needed to get down to floor level.
+I was now stuck here having to wake him if I needed to get down to floor level.

 He went off to sleep with gentle snoring and I finally nodded off again.

-Then man no four arrived so now it was fou of us in this little cabin, he had come from wherever and I noticed it was 2am in the morning (late).
+Then man no four arrived so now it was four of us in this little cabin, he had come from wherever and I noticed it was 2 a.m in the morning (late).

 Never again I said to myself better to sit in the bar and sleep than listen to this noise.